timheilman/latin/README.md

-In order to review only the cards from the Introduction (chapter 0), use the preformed search below to select the inverse set of cards (chapters 1-40) and suspend them.
-Once chapter 0 is learned, select all the suspended cards from chapter 1 and unsuspend them.
+In order to review only the cards from the Introduction (chapter 0), use the preformed search below to select the inverse set of cards (chapters 1-40), select a single card within the card list to bring focus to that list within the browser, use the "Select All" function from the edit menu, and suspend them.
+Once chapter 0 is learned, issue the browser search "Source:Wheelock Chapter:1" select a single card within the card list to bring the list to focus, select all, and unsuspend them.
 After chapter 1 is learned, select all the suspended cards from chapter 2 and unsuspend them, and so on.

+If you do not search, suspend, and unsuspend in this manner, the order of the cards will be the order in which I input them, which isn't quite in the same order as the chapters themselves: I sometimes went back to previous chapters to add additional cards after having created cards from later chapters.

 ### Fields